 - There are no foreign transaction fees

 The Discover it® Cash Back card offers a tiered cash back rewards structure with a rewards rate that’s more than double that of the MILITARY STAR card.
-Cardmembers earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum, each time you activate.
+Cardmembers earn 5% cash back on everyday purchases at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
 Plus, automatically earn unlimited 1% cash back on all other purchases.
 If you shop at Amazon.com, use your Discover it® Cash Back rewards at Amazon.com checkout.

 Discover rewards you even further with an introductory offer: Discover will match all the cash back you’ve earned at the end of your first year, automatically – for new cardmembers only.
 There’s no signing up and there’s no limit to how much cash back is matched.